 The Signs and Symptoms Of Acute Eczema

 1. Pruritus – itching sensation, the most common and often also the most intense of eczema symptoms.
-The itching can be worse at night, during the winter or any condition that leads to skin drying.
+The itching can be worse at night, during the winter, or in any condition that leads to skin drying.

 2. Erythema – redness